whisthq/whist/main-webserver/app/README.md

 At the module level, the code is separated between blueprints, models/ serializers, Celery tasks, and helpers.
 Code should only ever live in one of these, and each of these (besides models/serializers, which are only tested at the integration test level) should have their own unit tests with the other modules (as necessary) mocked out as well as integration tests.

-Every module should be installable via pip install -e . from its base directory, to enable easy testing/mocking.
-This is trivial, but does require that any package/module have an init.py at its top level (and a setup.py for modules you'll be installing, atm primarily helpers).
+Every module should be installable via `pip install -e .` from its base directory, to enable easy testing/mocking.
+This is trivial, but does require that every package/module have an `init.py` at its top level (and a `setup.py` for modules you'll be installing, at the moment just primarily helpers).

 ## Blueprints